Únase a nuestra red nacional de mudanzas Conozca más

 After transporting the nucleus hive to your apiary, you want to set it in place for at least 15 minutes before transferring the frames.
 You can open the colony quickly and let the bees fly or you can just set them down for 15 minutes to let them settle.

 It is not wise to set a nucleus hive in the direct sun when closed for long.
-A colony of bees produces a lot of heat and can overheat quickly, especially a very large colony.
+A colony of bees produces a lot of heat and can overheat quickly especially a very large colony.

 When setting the nucleus hive in place, you want it to be in place as close to the site of the permanent entrance as possible.
-This is more important if you are going to delay the actual installation of bees longer than a day.
+This is more important if you are going to delay the actual installation of bees for longer than a day.

 After this 15-minute period, you can transfer the frames into the permanent hive.
 But you can delay the actual installation until the next day if necessary.
-The longer the colony lives in the nucleus hive box, the more likely it will be to get crowded, which can eventually lead to a swarm.
+The longer the colony lives in the nucleus hive box , the more likely it will be to get crowded, which can eventually lead to a swarm.

-Installing Your Nuc Into The New Hive
+Installing Your Nuc into the New Hive

 Once you’ve transported and stored your nuc safely, it’s time to install it into the new hive.
 This process involves preparing the hive site, transferring frames from the nuc, and integrating the bees into their permanent home.
+It's important to ensure all bees are moved into the hive, as there might be some bees remaining in the nuc box.

 Following a step-by-step approach will ensure a successful installation and a thriving colony.
+Hold the nuc box upside down to ensure any remaining bees fall into the hive after the frames have been transferred.

 Selecting a suitable location for your hive is crucial for the success of your colony.
 Consider factors like sunlight, wind protection, and accessibility when choosing the perfect spot.